Thursday 18 July 2019

 But if you've cleaned the hub out, you should put the hub back together and before you set the left-hand cone, squirt in some thin oil.
 Engine oil is fine, just a quick squirt is enough.

-Use grease as normal in the OUTSIDE circular groove in the cone dust caps and a thin smear on each of the wheel bearings, and the freewheel bearings.
+Use grease as normal in the outside circular groove in the cone dust caps.

 Condition of variable gear hubs;